debragail/go-empyrean/shyftRingWalletConn/README.md

 ### Creating TLS Certs On Remote Server and Running on Remote Server

+As an example this is using 16.04.4 x64 ubuntu machine.

 Copy ./example_openssl_config/openssl_env.cnf to the server and run

 ```